Ohmnivore/com.not-unity.bsplines/README.md

 * It does not depend on the `com.unity.splines` package and will not conflict with it if it's present

 # Beyond B-Splines
-B-Spline's are non-interpolating which makes the authoring of normals and links fairly challenging (see "Spline Normals" and "Spline Links" sections).
+B-Splines are non-interpolating which makes the authoring of normals and links fairly challenging (see "Spline Normals" and "Spline Links" sections).
 Even position is difficult to author although this is a generally accepted trade-off.
 The clamping of open splines is also more complicated, requiring point mirroring instead of duplication.

 These problems combined make this fork a failed experiment for many (but not all) use cases.
 We are hitting the limit of what's possible with B-splines.

 Taking a step back then, an ideal spline for us should have the following properties:

 * C^2 continuity
 * Interpolating
 * Local support (~4 points)